nexusformat/definitions/manual/source/defs_intro.rst

 A simple text description of the field.
 No markup or formatting is allowed.

-..
-TODO:  What to do with this?
-   The absence of *Occurrences* in the item description signifies that both ``minOccurs`` and ``maxOccurs`` have the default values.
-   If the number of occurrences of an item are specified in the NXDL (through ``@minOccurs`` and ``@maxOccurs`` attributes), they will be reported in the Description column similar to the example shown above.
-   Default values for occurrences are shown in the following table.
-The ``NXDL element type`` is either a group (such as a NeXus base class), a field (that specifies the name and type of a variable), or an attribute of a field or group.
-The number of times an item can appear ranges between ``minOccurs`` and ``maxOccurs``.
-A default ``minOccurs`` of zero means the item is optional.
-For attributes, ``maxOccurs`` cannot be greater than 1.

 ================= ==============  =========
 NXDL element type minOccurs       maxOccurs